Asymmetrical Lips: Causes, Correction Options and Natural Results

 Muscle Movement Assessment

 Your clinician watches how your lips move when you smile and talk.
 This shows whether muscles are pulling unevenly.
 If muscle imbalance is the main cause, filler alone might not fix it.
-A lip flip using Botox might help.
+In some cases, other treatment options may be discussed during consultation, depending on clinical assessment.

 Review of Previous Filler Work

 If you have had fillers before, your clinician checks how much product is still in your lips and where it sits.
-Sometimes, old filler needs to be dissolved before new correction work begins.
+Sometimes, old filler may be discussed for dissolution before any further treatment planning.

 Determining the Cause Before Treatment

 Every case is different.
 Your clinician identifies the root cause before suggesting any treatment.
-This makes sure the correction is safe, natural, and effective.
+This supports safe, considered treatment planning based on individual assessment.

 Safe Correction Options for Asymmetrical Lips